 Heat Tape for Mobile Homes

 Older mobile and manufactured homeowners need to be extra careful when they choose a heat tape.
 There are two things to consider for older mobile homes: the water line material and the electrical system used in the home.
 Some of the old school water feed lines used in mobile homes (before PEX) is too thin to withstand even the lowest heat tape temperatures.
 If your home has the older rigid plastic piping you will need a low-temperature heat tape that is approved for that specific material.
 In addition, mobile home owners should only use shielded heat tape that is rated specifically for their homes electrical specs.

-Most mobile homes today have some sort of plastic-like water lines like PEX or PVC.
-When selecting your heat tape and insulation you need to be sure that your getting a product approved for your particular application.
+Most heat tapes that are lightweight and thermostatically controlled are not designed for older manufactured homes.
+Only brands that are UL listed for use in manufactured homes should be used.
+Most modern manufactured homes today have some sort of plastic-like water lines like PEX or PVC.
+When selecting your heat tape and insulation you need to be sure that you are getting a product approved for your particular application.

 Braided Heat Tape

 The second type of heat tape is braided.
 It is most recommended for mobile homes.
 Braided heat tape is a bit more complicated to buy and install.
 The braided tape is still This heat tape is sold by the foot, which can make it hard to judge exactly how much you will need.
 In addition, you must also purchase two ends to install on either end of the tape.
 When installed, it is wrapped around the pipe and can safely be overlapped without worry, which makes it safer to use.
 A downside to using this type of heat tape is that it has no rubber coating, the heat tape tends to rust and stop working due to the lack of a moisture barrier.
 Most contractors like to use this type of tape as they can buy it in large quantities and use only what’s needed for any particular job.

 Best Heat Tape for PVC Pipe